mistertest/my-lists/ref-list.md

 # RERERENCE LIST

-This list contain certain project that I was working on it completely, or partially during my jobs of Web Developer and my freelance activity.
+This list contain certain project that I was working on it completely,<br>
+or partially during my jobs of Web Developer and my freelance activity.